Engkanto: Appearance

-Engkanto have many similarities to humans in that they age, appear to have male and female sexes, can suffer from illness and indeed even die.
+Engkanto have many similarities to humans in that they age, appear to have male and female sexes, can suffer from illness and even die.
 They are an object of mythology for many Filipinos, often told by adults as stories and shown on media.
-They have different appearances.
-Some appear to be beautiful having blue eyes, fair complexion and golden hair.
-They may however have unusual features such as high-bridged noses and lack of philtrum.
-They have a wide range of appearances but one common fact of a different feeling or vibe than humans.
+Some appear to be beautiful having blue eyes, fair complexion and golden hair, but may also have unusual features such as high-bridged noses and absent philtrums.
+They have a wide range of appearances but give off a different feeling or vibe from humans.
 Other variants exhibit sexual dimorphism such as Bagobo spirits which are separated into the female tahamaling and the male mahomanay.
-The female spirit is alleged to have red complexion while the male have a fair complexion.
-Their dwellings will normally appear as natural features, for example large rocks or trees, or shadows in human form; although to humans they have befriended they can appear as magnificent palaces.
-These creatures prefer large trees and nature such as the balete in which they also place their belongings.
+The female spirit is alleged to have a red complexion while males have a fair complexion.
+Their dwellings will normally appear as natural features such as large rocks, trees, or shadows in human form, although they can appear as magnificent palaces to humans they have befriended.
+These creatures prefer large trees and natural features such as the balete, in which they also place their belongings.
 An engkanto may choose to stay by a human's side as told by stories where characters are usually in either a sense of trance or a deep loss of energy.
 Engkanto may be good or bad.
+Some engkanto are called "itim na engkanto" (black engkanto) are depicted as malevolent, violent, dark-skinned figures that stalk and harass and inflict harm to humans they fancy and pursue romantically.

 Capabilities

 Engkanto are most commonly known for either extreme malignant effects, or an overwhelming influence of luck.
-Those the Engkanto do not favor had become depressed, suffered from madness, or even disappeared for days or months, possibly as a result of the human possession.
+Those who the engkanto do not favor would become depressed, suffer from madness, or even disappear for days or months, possibly as a result of possession.
 They are also said to be capable of causing fevers and skin diseases such as boils.
 These spirits also sometimes lead travelers astray in the forest, even kidnap them.
-This, however, is said to be avoidable by bringing an "Anting-anting" or "Agimat" a piece of magical charm or amulet that wards away evil spirits and prevents them from harming the wielder.
-However, if they do favor someone they are generous and capable of bringing power and riches to that person.
-Shaman often try to commune with Engkanto on holy days to obtain better healing powers from them, as well as learning how to better deal with evil spirits.
+This, however, is said to be avoidable by bringing an "anting-anting" or "agimat" a piece of magical charm or amulet that wards away evil spirits and prevents them from harming the wielder.
+However, if they do favor someone, they are generous and capable of bringing power and riches to that person.
+Shamans often try to commune with engkanto on holy days to obtain better healing powers from them, as well as to learn how to better deal with evil spirits.